 But the truth is that many countries have mental health services available.
 Many major towns and cities offer counselling and mental health support, and treatment at these centres is often covered by international health insurance.

 Wherever you move, go with total peace of mind

 With awareness of mental health issues now more prevalent than ever before and the mounting pressures of everyday life, it’s becoming increasingly important for you to take care of your psychological well being.
 From making changes to our diets to carving out more time for self-care, many of us are now taking active steps in an effort to improve our overall health and wellbeing.
 Investment in mental healthcare is highly likely to add to average happiness.

-At William Russell, we have nearly 30 years of helping expatriates find the best places in the world to move abroad and settle into their new lives overseas by providing world-class international health insurance with mental health cover.
+At William Russell, we have 30 years of helping expatriates find the best places in the world to move abroad and settle into their new lives overseas by providing world-class international health insurance with mental health cover.
 Plus, we produce lots of expert material to help you and your family adapt to life abroad.